Amorolfine 5% Nail Lacquer

-Please note, this is not an exhaustive list; please refer to the Side Effects tab on this page for more serious reactions you may suffer as a result of using this product.
+Please note, this is not an exhaustive list; please refer to the patient information leaflet for more serious reactions you may suffer as a result of using this product.

 If you have any questions or concerns, please speak to your doctor or pharmacist before you start to use it.

 Serious allergic reaction

 In rare cases, it is possible that you may suffer a serious allergic reaction to Amorolfine nail lacquer.